Eight Forest Lane

 Easy Chicken Fried Rice

-You’ll only need 7 ingredients to make this easy fried rice for dinner, most of which shouldn’t require a special trip to the grocery store.
+You’ll only need a few ingredients to make this easy chicken fried rice for dinner, most of which shouldn’t require a special trip to the grocery store.

 • Chicken – I always use thigh for this recipe as it’s so tender and has a lot more flavour.